Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \subsection{Tasks inspired by combinational creativity}

-Combinational creativity requires a recall-and-search through entities from memory subject to the constraint that they relate to each other in an interesting way.
+Combinational creativity requires a recall-and-search through entities from memory, constrained to relate with each other in an interesting way.
 We abstract this through tasks that discover structures from an {\em in-weights} graph i.e., a graph stored in the model weights, not reveal in context.